 Women are often seen in the healthcare arena as assistants and caregivers, although more are rising into other roles, including doctor, medical researcher, and executive.

-Women make up more than 75 percent of the healthcare workforce in most countries, although a 2013 report from Rock Health said only 19 percent are hospital chief executive officers and 14 percent sit on healthcare company boards of directors.
+Women make up more than 75 percent of the in most countries, although a 2013 report from Rock Health said only 19 percent are hospital chief executive officers and 14 percent sit on healthcare company boards of directors.
 None were chief executives of Fortune 500 healthcare companies.

 According to a report from the Association of American Medical Colleges, 47 percent of medical students are women.
 That figure has declined from the early 2000s, but it is much higher than in 1970, when about 11 percent of medical school students were female.